 - Add the tomato mixture (including the excess liquid from the tomatoes) to a large pot.
 Bring to the boil over low heat.
 When boiling, add the sugar and 95ml of Ezy sauce (or 95ml of the homemade spiced pickling vinegar) and stir.

-- Gently simmer over low heat, uncovered, for 2 hours, stirring occasionally.
+- Gently simmer over low heat, uncovered, for 1 ½- 2 hours, or until thickened to desired consistency, stirring occasionally.
 Make sure the chutney doesn't catch on the bottom of the pan as it thickens, or it will burn.

 - Remove from the heat and stir the relish mix into a chunky paste.
 Add the mustard powder, curry powder, cornflour and turmeric.
 Stir and return to a low heat for a further ten minutes, stirring occasionally.